Safe Haven Client Handbook

 - Emails and text messages will be summarized and entered into your file as part of your record.
 Client records can be used as evidence in court.
 All copies of emails will be deleted by Lutherwood.

 - No phone or online video software is entirely secure.
-Lutherwood computer systems have strong internal security, which helps protect my privacy and confidentiality.
+Lutherwood computer systems have strong internal security, which helps protect your privacy and confidentiality.
 Lutherwood will not be responsible for breaches of your confidential information if they are not the direct result of intentional misconduct.

 - There is no guarantee that staff will respond to email or text messages immediately.
-If you need immediate assistance, please do not call your worker, call 911 or seek assistance in other ways appropriate.
+If you need immediate assistance please do not call your worker, call 911 or seek assistance in other ways appropriate.

 - You are asked to inform your worker of any changes to your email/text address.